 The good news is that these pitfalls are entirely avoidable.
 By staying aware of them, you can guide your team toward more meaningful insights and better outcomes.
 It’s about being disciplined in your approach and committed to learning, even when it feels slower at first.
 Let’s walk through the four biggest mistakes teams make so you can steer clear of them.

-Skipping the User Research Phase
+Pitfall #1: Skipping User Research

 It’s tempting to jump straight into building, especially when you feel pressure to deliver.
 Many teams make the mistake of assuming they already know what customers want.
 But without direct user research, you’re just guessing.
 This is where you uncover the crucial difference between what you think your users need and what they actually need.